-Apple TV

-Apple Watch App ID Prefix

-iPad

-iPhone Value: XD7GAT4I26 (Team ID)

-iPod Touch

-IPod Touch

-Provisioning Profiles App ID Suffix

-= All

-Development Explicit App ID

-Distribution If you plan to incorporate app services such as Game Center, In-App Purchase, Data

-Protection, and iCloud, or want a provisioning profile unique to a single app, you must

-register an explicit App ID for your app.
+Apple TV Apple Watch iPad iPhone iPod Touch App ID Prefix Value: XD7GAT4I26 (Team ID) Provisioning Profiles App ID Suffix Development Explicit App ID Distribution Ceptick rype to If you plan to incorporate app services such as Game Center, In-App Purchase, Data Protection, and iCloud, or want a provisioning profile unique to a single app, you must register an explicit App ID for your app.
 To create an explicit App ID, enter a unique string in the Bundle ID field.
-This string

-should match the Bundle ID of your app.

-Bundle ID: com.example.push

-We recommend using a reverse-domain name style string (i.e.,
+This string should match the Bundle ID of your app.
+Bundle ID: com.example.push We recommend using a reverse-domain name style string (i.e., com.domainname.appname).

-com.domainname.appname).
 It cannot contain an asterisk ().

-Wildcard App ID

-This allows you to use a single App ID to match multiple apps.
-To create a wildcard App

-ID, enter an asterisk () as the last digit in the Bundle ID field.
+Com.domanname.appname), it cannot contain an asterisk ().
+Wildcard App ID This allows you to use a single App ID to match multiple apps.
+To create a wildcard App ID, enter an asterisk () as the last digit in the Bundle ID field.

 Select Explicit App ID and enter the app's bundle ID in the Bundle ID field.
 Note that an explicit App ID exactly matches the bundle ID of an app you are building - for example, com.example.push.
-An explicit App ID can not contain an asterisk ().
+An explicit App ID can not contain an asterisk (\).

-App Services Select the services you would like to enable in y App ID has been registered. our app.
-You can edit your choices after this Enable Services: App Groups In-App Purchase Inter-App Audio Wallet Push Notifications Personal VPN Cancel Continue
+App Services Select the services you would like to enable in App ID has been registered. your app.
+You can edit your choices after this

+Enable Services: 🔲 App Groups

+MANAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA ~~~~~~~~~~~~~~~~

+In-App Purchase

+Inter-App Audio

+🔲 Wallet

+Push Notifications

+Personal VPN

+Cancel Continue